The Quiet Duel: Production

 Production was interrupted due to a lengthy strike at the Toho movie studio, and Kurosawa would ultimately finish the movie at rival studio Daiei.
 At that time Daiei also owned a baseball team, the Daiei Stars, whose players visited the movie set during filming.

+Reception

+According to review aggregator Rotten Tomatoes, the film received three critic reviews rated 'Fresh', but did not receive enough reviews to earn a consensus.

 Home video

 The Quiet Duel was released on DVD in the U.S. by BCI Eclipse, as the first title in their "Director's Series".
 It was never released in U.K. cinemas, but was released on DVD in the U.K. in 2006 under the title "The Silent Duel".